 Your medical history of treating ADHD also matters.
 Thus, before prescribing ADHD medicines, your doctor will be interested to know what you have taken previously and how your family members with ADHD respond to different drugs.

-To get most out of medication, you should consider:
+To get the most out of medication, you should consider:

 Usually, CBT for ADD/ADHD treatment for adults starts showing positive effects in around 12 sessions.
 However, some patients continue much longer to develop long-term skills.